mlehotay/ier/IER/IER-theory.md

 UEFs do not create universes.
 They structure **appearance**, not existence.

-Experiential pluralism is therefore real but constrained: worlds differ in content and apparent lawfulness, while sharing minimal structural invariants imposed by intrinsic constraint.
+Experiential pluralism is real but constrained: worlds differ in content and apparent lawfulness while sharing structural invariants imposed by intrinsic constraint.

 ---

-## **10. Emergence, Dissolution, and Dissociation**
+## **11. Emergence, Dissolution, and Dissociation**

-Experience emerges when integrated dynamics take up informational slack and enter a regime of coherent intrinsic tension.
-It dissolves when integration weakens, coherence collapses, or constraint becomes externally resolvable.
+Experience emerges when integrated dynamics exhaust informational slack and enter a regime of coherent intrinsic constraint.

+It dissolves when:

+* global integration weakens
+* coherence collapses
+* constraint becomes externally resolvable

 Dissociation reflects enforced regime switching under excessive intrinsic tension, not metaphysical division.

 ---

-## **11. Energetic Grounding**
+## **12. Energetic Grounding**

 Intrinsic informational constraint is always **physically realized**.